Our2020View/Our2020View.github.io/doorcontacts.md

 <img src="/assets/webdoorcontacts3.jpg"/>

-One of our spring loaded contacts became corroded and lost its ability to stand proud enough to make contact with the door.
+One of our spring loaded contacts became corroded and lost its ability to stand proud enough to make contact with the door frame.
 We had to buy a new pair of switch contacts from Winnebago for about 58.00 USD, plus shipping, plus exchange rate ... :

 <img src="/assets/webdoorcontacts2.jpg"/>